 That very night, August 17th, 1943, a six-hundred bomber raid made the famous surprise attack on Peenemünde in full moonlight, targeting the living quarters, the factory workshop and the experimental station.

 Bombs decimated the property and killed 180 Germans including several of the scientists.
-Unfortunately, some bombers overshot the target and bombed a nearby camp housing the enslaved Polish workers.
+Unfortunately, some bombers overshot the target and bombed a nearby camp that housed the enslaved Polish workers.
 They were housed in flimsy wooden barracks without any bomb shelters, and about 500 of them died as well.

 Here’s what it looked like after they were finished.
-Each dot is a bomb crater, surrounded by the white earth thrown up around the holes.
+Each dot is a bomb crater, surrounded by the lighter-coloured earth thrown up around the holes.

 Although caught by surprise, the Germans mounted a spirited defence.
 Because it was a bright moonlit night, the worst case scenario for a bombing attack, the casualties were heavy and forty bombers were shot down.